 6 Statutory payments

-Statutory redundancy payments are calculated according to the number of years a person has worked for you, and the employee's weekly earnings.
+Statutory redundancy payments are calculated according to the number of years’ service and the employee’s weekly earnings.

-- People with less than two years' service (technically, it is possible for a 17-year-old to have two years' service).
+- People with less than two years’ service.

 - People who unreasonably refuse an offer of suitable alternative employment.